EscherLabs/Graphene/readme.md

  - Composer

 ## Installation Instructions / Tutorials / Documentation
 All documentation (including installation instructions and video tutorials) is available in the [Graphene Wiki](https://github.com/EscherLabs/Graphene/wiki)

+For help selecting and understanding the different branches, visit the [Explanation of Git Branches](https://github.com/EscherLabs/Graphene/wiki/Explanation-of-Git-Branches) document in the wiki.

 ## License
 The Graphene Framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).